Stackclash/5e-vault/5. Mechanics/Items/Dust Of Dryness.md

 An elemental composed mostly of water that is exposed to a pinch of the dust must make a DC 13 Constitution saving throw, taking `dice: 10d6` (`10d6`) necrotic damage on a failed save, or half as much damage on a successful one.

 *Source: Dungeon Master's Guide p.
-166*
+166. Available in the SRD.*